Polls are open from 7:00 a.m. to 8:00 p.m. pacific time on Election Day.

 Federal Write-In Absentee Ballot

 Military-Overseas Citizens Absentee Voting: Absent uniformed service members (and their eligible dependents) and U.S. citizens living outside of the United States may request an absentee ballot under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
-The voter can get step-by-step assistance and forms from the Overseas Voter Assistance Program.
+The voter can get step-by-step assistance and forms at http://www.fvap.gov/.

-If you have a felony conviction you can vote, unless you are currently imprisoned in state or federal prison, currently imprisoned in county jail, or other correctional facility serving a state felony prison or parole violation sentence, or currently on parole.
+If you have a felony conviction you can vote, unless you are currently imprisoned in state or federal prison, currently imprisoned in county jail, or other correctional facility serving a state felony prison violation sentence.
 Your rights will be automatically restored, but you must re-register to vote before the registration deadline.

 For details, see the Secretary of State’s webpage, Voting Rights for Californians with Criminal Convictions or Detained in Jail or Prison.